-3.1 Climatic and Microclimatic Factors
+Climatic and Microclimatic Factors

-- a.
-Rainfall patterns
+- Rainfall patterns

-- b.
-Temperature regimes
+- Temperature ranges

-- c.
-Humidity levels
+- Humidity levels

-- d.
-Wind speed and direction
+- Wind speed and direction

-- e.
-The impact the sun will have on the site
+- The impact the sun will have on the site

-- f.
-Is the site subject to severe frost?
+- Is the site subject to severe frost?

-- g.
-Are their any large trees or buildings that will create a shadow?
+- Are there any large trees or buildings that will create a shadow?

-- h.
-Is the site subjected to strong winds?
+- Is the site subjected to strong winds?